hbgia/-CT-LAB-Mini-travel-application/README.md

 ```
 .\\venv\\Scripts\\Activate.ps1
-# If you see an execution policy error, run:
-# Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```
+If you see an **execution policy error**, run: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 3. Install the required packages from `requirements.txt`: